bloobsky/complain-it/README.md

 <h3>>Deployement</h3>
 Using Git Command Line to upload to a repository

-Type in terminal these commands:
+Type in terminal these commands:<br>
 <code>
 git init to initialize a new repository git add README.md to add README.md file to repository